nesciosium/CY_BSE_Portfolio/index.md

 Figure 1: Image of the components of the retro arcade

-<a href="https://www.hackster.io/lewisdiy/build-your-own-game-console-kit-play-the-classic-games-5ca95f"> Link to Image </a>
+<a href="https://www.hackster.io/lewisdiy/build-your-own-game-console-kit-play-the-classic-games-5ca95f"> Link to Image of Retro Arcade Console </a>

 **Challenges/Complications:**
 One reason soldering was a complication for me was because there were many small wires that needed to be soldered to the PCB board.
 As a result, this task was extremely time consuming.
 Another reason soldering was a problem was because each wire required proper soldering in order to be able to send an electrical current.
 Because of this, everything that had too little  solder or solder that was applied incorrectly did not work.
 For example, I did not add enough solder to my dot matrix, therefore, my LED dot matrices were not lighting up when they  should have.